ChinaModernAppGroup/MSDA-Demo/README.md

 # MSDA-Demo
-A quick demo for MSDA project
+A quick demo for MSDA project.